Reviewable/hubkit/README.md

 A simple GitHub API library for JavaScript that works in both NodeJS and the browser.
 Features:
 * Takes a request-level approach that naturally covers the entire GitHub v3 API.
 * All requests return promises.
-(You may need to add a polyfill in the browser, depending on your target platforms.
-The Node package includes a polyfill in case you're not running with `--harmony`.)
+(You may need to add a polyfill in the browser, depending on your target platforms.)
 * Responses are (optionally) cached (segregated by user identity), and requests are conditional to save on bandwidth and request quota.
 Inspired by [simple-github](https://github.com/tobie/simple-github), [octo](https://github.com/Caged/octo), and [octokit](https://github.com/philschatz/octokit.js).

+#### Integration and dependencies

 To enable caching, make sure that [LRUCache](https://github.com/isaacs/node-lru-cache) is loaded.
 It's installed by default for Node, but in the browser you need to load `lru-cache.js` (perhaps from the [Bower-compatible variant](https://github.com/jmendiara/serialized-lru-cache)).
 Or you can pass any other cache instance as an option to the constructor, as long as it has `get`, `set`, and `del` methods.
 Also, since v0.2, if the cache is enabled it respects `Cache-Control` headers on the response (that GitHub currently seems to set to 1 minute for all requests), and will return a potentially stale value from the cache unless you specify `{fresh: true}`.

+If you're fetching Hubkit via Bower, note that the `superagent` dependency _does not ship with browser-ready code_.
+You'll need to make a dist build yourself via Browserify.
+Ironically, the `npm` package for `superagent` does include browser-ready code.

+#### Usage

 A simple example: